| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 everything else we have cut so far, it also caught a couple of inches of

+rain that most of our other fields didn't catch."
 We would also appreciate hearing from you and your results in the wheat OR canola field this season.
 If you prefer I not use your name- that's okay- but let us hear about the yields you are getting on what variety- plus any quality info like test weight, moisture and the like.
 Send your harvest update to ron@oklahomafarmreport.com (you can copy and paste from here or click on the email link at the very bottom of this email) and we will share with our farm and ranch family how things are going here in 2011.
 We also have details from the Oklahoma Wheat Commission about where we are on wheat harvest 2011- as of yesterday.
 Their reports stretch from the southwestern corner of the state as far north as Watonga, Kingfisher and Hennessey.
 Click on the LINK below for a look at that field of Jackpot wheat harvested with good results in Major County- and that link also takes you to the location by location roundup of harvest as compiled by the Oklahoma Wheat Commission.
 Click here for our harvest update as of this first day of June. | |

-Latest Crop Weather Update Shows Oklahoma 13% harvested- Texas at 19%. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The latest
+| Latest Crop Weather Update Shows Oklahoma 13% harvested- Texas at 19%. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The latest

 Crop Weather Update for Oklahoma reviewed the deadly storms of this past